kiransingh99/gurbani_analysis/README.md

 ### Acknowledgements
 Thank you to Guru Granth Sahib Ji for the gift of Sikhi and for the ability to create this body of work.

-Credit to Sikhnet for providing an archive of hukamnamas that could be scraped to gather statistics about them.
+Thank you to Sikhnet for providing an archive of hukamnamas that could be scraped to gather statistics about them.

 ### License and copyright
 All material is copyright of Gurkiran Singh.